nsaylan/cohort-7-21/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

 ssh ubuntu@<Public IP or DNS name of private instance>  (NAT instance) You are in the private EC2 instance
 ``` -->
-- in the beginning taking error. click advanced buton at the bottom of the page

 ## Step 14: Create Cloudfront in front of ALB
 Go to the cloudfront menu and click start